-Through our Young Volunteers Program we offer the next generation of animal health workers an international work opportunity designed to prepare them to address complex public health issues and work in cross-disciplinary settings.
+VWB/VSF's Young Volunteers Program offers the next generation of animal health workers an international work opportunity designed to prepare them to address complex public health issues and work in cross-disciplinary settings.
 The participants are veterinary/animal health-related students and new graduates who are motivated and suited to working in animal/public health positions with global dimensions (i.e. emerging diseases, poverty-reduction, sustainable livelihoods, etc).
-We aim to provide our participants with a unique learning opportunity that will arm them with the knowledge and skills to contribute in a meaningful way to global public health issues upon graduation.

 To learn more about the Young Volunteer experience, check out the blog entries from last year’s volunteers. https://blog.vetswithoutborders.ca.